CERCLA

 So What Will a Phase One Cost Me and How Long Will it Take?

 That depends, as you might guess.
-Many out of area firms charge up to $4,000 for a simple ESA in our region, because they have to travel here and then learn about our area.
-Most one-parcel properties with limited environmental history can have a full ASTM-standard ESA conducted for around $1,900 to $2,100.
+We will provide you with a no-cost, no obligation quote for your specific project, just ask.
+Many national firms charge $5,000 or more for a small property ESA in our region, because they have to travel here and then learn about our area.
+Most properties with limited environmental history can have a full ASTM-standard ESA conducted for around $2,400 to $2,900.
 More complex sites will cost more, and simpler sites likely will cost less.
-If the project is out of town or otherwise more complex, or additional services are added to make a Modified Phase I ESA, the cost will go up proportionally.
+If the project is out of town or otherwise more complex, or additional services are added to make a Modified Phase I ESA, the cost will change proportionally.
 Phase I site assessments will generally take two weeks to complete.
-And if your property is simple, unlikely to have been contaminated, and you do not need the CERCLA liability limitation, you might consider getting an Environmental Transaction Screen, or ETS, as defined by ASTM at Standard E1528-14, Standard Practice for Limited Environmental Due Diligence: Transaction Screen Process.
-This process is simpler, requires less work, but covers fewer potential issues than a full Phase I, but may only take a week or less to complete and will cost substantially less than a Phase I ESA, generally in the $900-$1,200 range depending on the property and location.
+And if your property is simple, unlikely to have been contaminated, and you do not need the CERCLA liability protection, ask us about getting an Environmental Transaction Screen, or ETS, as defined by ASTM at Standard E1528-22, Standard Practice for Limited Environmental Due Diligence: Transaction Screen Process.
+This process is simpler, requires less work, covers fewer potential issues than a full Phase I, but may only take a week or less to complete and will cost substantially less than a Phase I ESA, generally in the $1,200-$1,800 range depending on the property and location.
+They reveal the most likely potential contamination risks.

 Avant will provide you with a free, no obligation cost proposal for your property.
 Just ask.